CieloCris/Credit_Risk_Analysis/README.md

 ![Alt text](/Resources/overunder.png "imagen4")

 The Balance Accuracy Score of this algorithm is 65.44%.
-The confusion matrix and the Classification Report are also presented in the picture, showing the followin results:
+The confusion matrix and the Classification Report are also presented in the picture, showing the next results:

 - Balance Accuracy Score: 65.44%
 - Precision High Risk: 1%